wrey75/WaveCleaner/README.md

 the user interface.

 This is the main reason the software is written in JAVA (the other response is: you can run it everywhere from Unix, MacOS and Windows).

-## Why another software?

-The question is correct: why not using the excellent [Audacity](http://www.audacityteam.org/) program?
-In fact, I use it and it is a really good software for audio edition.
-But, the fact is an editing program is not the perfect way to manage the complexity of removing the crackles and other issues from vinyl records.

-I know there are some function in Audacity, especially for this type of work ("Suppression de clic" by CraigDeForest) and a noise reduction by Dominic Mazzoni.
-They are good piece of software (and I will look into them because it is under GPL licence).

-There is a excellent software called [Wave Repair](http://www.delback.co.uk/wavrep/) but only working on Windows and it is a shareware.
-In addition it takes a long time to get excellent results (but you should buy it, it is really amazing).

-There is another one called [ClickRepair](http://www.clickrepair.net/), it works under JAVA and it is NOT open sourced.
-As a surprise, only Audacity and GNU Wave Cleaner seems to have open sourced the algorithms.
+I have planned to create a native package for Windows and Mac but not force the first official release

 ## Why a GNU Licence?

-Well, I suppose i'm forced to use it mainly because I would like to take piece of code from Audacity.
-I am not sure I can with another licence.
-But it a very quick choice and can be changed at any time.
+Well, I suppose I'm forced to use it mainly because I would like to take piece of code from Audacity.
+I am not sure I can with another license.
+But it's a very quick choice and can be changed at any time.

-## What the program does

-Well, currently, nothing.
-Except loading a song in memory.
-When I say a song, it is a vinyl recorded audio file.
-But it is intended to modify and enhance the audio file you recoreded.
-Be patient.

-## The software asks for big storage

-Yes.
-Indeed.
-Mainly because the Minim library uses _float_ numbers to store the samples.
-Then one sample takes 32 bits, I mean 4 bytes.
-On a CD, the recording is saved on 16 bits only, then 2 bytes only.
-Then the record takes twice the size of a CD.
-That's mean about 1.2 GB for one hour of recording on 48kHz and 2.4 GB for 96kHz sampling (weel, 4.8GB for 192kHz).

-This is a normal behaviour.
-You can also work with 24 bits samples if you want.
+## CAn I use it?

+Well, currently, not really.
+But, for each new new feature, I do a preview release.
+Do not use for
+production: there is neither a save option neither a record button.
+But you can load your file and check how the software can evolve.

+## Requirements

+Basically, a dual CPU is needed but to live refresh of the graphical components and live filtering but a basic Windows PC or a Mac should be fine.
+I tried on both without any issue.

+Disk storage is required.
+We use about 700 MB for 30 minutes of playback.
+This is because we work internally on floating point numbers (with a precision of 24 bits).
+For 192kHz sampling, the size grows to 3 Gb for 30 minutes.

 ## Limitations

-There are 2 limitations in the coding I have made and nothing will change this:
+There are 2 limitations in the coding I have made and nothing will change this in the future:
- - A project (all the files used in a project) MUST have the same sampling rate.
  - The sampling rates are only 48kHz, 96kHz and 192kHz.
-Nothing else (don't expect 44.1kHz!).
+Nothing else (44.1kHz is possible but the results are not expected to be as good as for other sampling rates).
- - We are working on mono and stereo files only (no 5:1 files and other stuff).
+ - We are working on STEREO files only (no 5:1 files and other stuff).
+We don't expect to have a MONO input but you will be able to have a enhanced MONO output.

 The limitations come from the fact the software has been creating to restore files, not for editing or other stuff.

-NOTE: if you have files recorded in 44.1kHz, use Audacity to change the sampling rate.
+The limitation about the sampling rate is due to mathematics.
+We use a FFT formulae on a multiple of 1024 samples (1024 for 48kHz, 2048 for 96kHz).
+Then the size of the samples will not match the same duration for 44.1kHz, meaning you could have some difference on the output.